inmzhang/leaky/README.md

 [![ci](https://github.com/inmzhang/leaky/actions/workflows/ci.yml/badge.svg)](https://github.com/inmzhang/leaky/actions/workflows/ci.yml)

-> WARNING: This is a work in progress and is not yet ready for use, there will be breaking changes.
+> WARNING: This is a work in progress and there will be no gaurentee of backward compatibility until the first stable release.

 An implementation of Google's Pauli+ simulator.
 It uses `stim.TableauSimulator` internally for stabilizer simulation and adds support for leakage errors.